• Play the sound file

-Item: Finally, a man in Cambodia is in police custody after attempting to perform coitus with a dead girl.
 He had attended the funeral of the girl, whom he apparently knew, the previous day.
 Inspired to lust somehow, he went to the cemetery the following night, dug up and opened the coffin, and tried to do the business.
 The effort of digging had apparently exhausted him though, and he fell asleep on the corpse.

 A nasty case of necrophilia, which is more common than you'd think.
 There was in fact a similar incident concerning the novelist Hemingway, whose corpse was violated by a homosexual necrophiliac.
 When that perp was arrested, his defense was that far from taking the matter lightly, as some had alleged, he was in dead earnest.
 [Groans.]

 08 — Signoff.
 I should say that my closing joke there is one of those with alternative punchlines.
 A different version says that when arrested the perp claimed he hadn't had a chance to really get started; he was only half in earnest.